 - Genomic medicine

 An SDF is suitable for both very early career researchers (e.g. having just finished their PhD, or about to) or for more established researchers from a biomedical or clinical background.
 Very early career researchers would typically have a background in a priority skills area and be seeking to further develop these skills in the context of a biomedical or clinical challenge area.
 Whereas biomedical or clinical researchers would be looking to transform their career by developing new quantitative skills.

 To initiate the application process, applicants are required to submit a Expression of Interest form that briefly describes their research project, perceived training needs, career intentions and who the project sponsors might be.

-Candidates who have submitted a clear Expression of Interest will then be encouraged to submit a full application for the SDF.
+Candidates who have submitted a clear Expression of Interest will then be invited to submit a full application for the SDF.

 Research project ideas should be ambitious, and should clearly describe the biomedical/clinical relevance of the project, and how skills will be developed in relevant quantitative or biomedical and clinical areas.
 Applicants will need to have a clear understanding of the contribution of their research to their field, and be able to demonstrate independent research ideas, show an awareness of research in other fields, and an appreciation of the importance of working across disciplinary boundaries.

 A critical component of these fellowships is skills development.
 Applicants must have a clear rationale for the skills they wish to develop and a preliminary plan for how they will achieve this.

 Please see the MRC’s guidance on skills needed to win support for further information.